vdalessa/caafoam/README.md

 # caafoam
-Density based solvers for Compressible Navier--Stokes equation for Computational Aerocoustics.
+Density based OpenFOAM solvers for Computational Aerocoustics.

 The solver were developed and tested using OpenFOAM v2.3.x